AdamDKing/210104-usf-bigdata/week6/notes.md

 ### SparkContext, SqlContext, HiveContext, SparkSession

 We've seen SparkContext, this is how we make + use RDDs.
 Spark SQL before Spark 2 used a SQLContext for SQL, DataFrames, DataSets.
 It also used a HiveContext for HQL, DataFrames, DataSets.
 There three contexts were brought together in Spark 2 as the SparkSession.
 From here on out we'll use SparkSession to create DataFrames/DataSets.
 At any point we can access the underlying SparkContext if we need to.

+### Streaming in Spark

+Handling streaming data means that we write data processing pipelines, then those processes operate on data being produced/collected in near-real-time.
+Instead of aggregating our 20TB of data over the week and running a Spark job on the weekend to analyze it, we write a streaming job and run the Spark job to analyze the data as it is produced/collected.

+In practice, our streaming with Spark will be creating micro-batches under the hood.
+So Spark will separate the incoming stream into small chunks for processing.
+This is why it's near-real-time instead of real-time.

+Spark actually provides two different approaches if we want to handle streaming data.
+These are *spark streaming* and *structured streaming*.
+Spark streaming is built on core Spark and processes data using a DStream -- a streaming RDD.
+Structured streaming is part of Spark SQL and processes data using streaming dataframes/datasets.
+These two different parts of the API don't really interfere with each other -- they aren't related under the hood except they're both built using RDDs.
+Typically Structured streaming is much easier to use if you're already using Spark SQL.
+Typically Spark Streaming allows more fine-grained control over stream processing.
+My plan is to just use Structured Streaming.

+We've been using structured streaming for Twitter data written to file, all it takes (most of the time) to transform a static analysis to a streaming analysis in Spark SQL is specifying that you're reading a stream + specifying some options.
+Structured Streaming essentially just adds records to the bottom of your DataFrame/DataSet as new data comes in.
+Your processing operates on these new records as they appear.

+#### Output and Format

+When we're specifying a stream, we need to specify output and format on that stream.
+Format is how the results are delivered to us.
+Thus far we've just used "console" to get them appearing on the screen, but we can write to file.

+Output mode is an option that lets us specify how we update our output based on the new data.
+There are 3 options here:
+- complete : the entire result will be written out.
+We saw this with streaming updating twitter handle counts
+- append : only new records produced based on the recent data will be written out.
+We saw this with streaming the locations + text of tweets to the console
+- update : only new + updated records will be written out.
+This will include new records, similar to append, but it will also include older records if those records have changed.
+We *could* use this with our twitter handle count, then we would get twitter handles + counts in the output only when those counts went up.

+For Format, we specify a *sink*, which is just a destination for our streaming data:
+- file : we can write to file, using JSON, CSV, parquet, ... (we'll see some parquet this week)
+- console : write output to console for debugging
+- foreach : this runs arbitrary computations on the data as it is produced.
+- kafka : write output to a kafka stream.
+We'll talk Apache Kafka next week!

+### Parquet

+Apache Parquet is a file format used with Apache products + beyond!
+It's just a file format, so we can use it in our code (writing + reading parquet files) the same way we use .csv, or .json.
+The parquet files on disk will look quite different, but we don't need to worry about those differences in our code.

+Parquet files on disk will be stored as files in a .parquet dir.
+The contents are both encoded and compressed, so opening them with a text editor won't go very well.
+We can see a bit of info about the contents -- Parquet is a *columnar* storage format, meaning it stores columns in order on disk instead of storing rows in order on disk.
+In a .csv file, all the info about Sam Jones is stored in the same location in the file (one row).
+In parquet, all that information is spread out.
+Instead, all the SSNs are grouped together in parquet, and all the first_names, and all the ages, ...

+This columnar storage, *and* the encoding + compression involved in parquet files makes parquet a very good format for some uses, and a very poor format for other uses.
+Parquet is very good at storing data efficiently on disk (takes up much less space than a csv file), and parquet is very good for rapid retrieval of data, including retrieving data based on some condition.
+Parquet readers can do something like "querying" parquet files for data.
+In exchange for these advantages, Parquet is time-consuming to write and *very* difficult to edit.
+Most often the answer to "how do we change the information in this parquet file?" is, "you don't".
+We use parquet when we have a large amount of data we want to write once and then read repeatedly.
+We definitely don't use parquet when we have data that must be updated in the future.

+The columnar format of Parquet lets parquet use a few tricks for efficiently storing data.
+There are more than the ones we'll mention here:
+- Dictionary Encoding:  If a column has low cardinality (relatively small number of unique values), parquet will encode those values using a dictioanry to save space.
+For example:
+  - Gryffindor, Gryffindor, Hufflepuff, Gryffindor, Slytherin, Slytherin, Ravenclaw, Gryffindor, ...
+  - 1, 1, 2, 1, 3, 3, 4, 1, ...
+  - Instead of taking up a lot of space storing the same value repeatedly, parquet will store a number of bytes repeatedly and use a dictionary to keep the actual values associated with those bytes.
+1: Gryffindor, 2: Hufflepuff, 3: Slytherin, 4: Ravenclaw.
+Instead of storing the ~144 bit string Gryffindor 100000 times, parquet stores the ~2 bit number 1 100000 times.
+- Run Length Encoding (RLE): If a column has many repeated values that occur in a row, parquet will encode the "run" of values instead of each individual value.
+For example:
+  - Gryffindor, Gryffindor, Gryffindor, Gryffindor, Hufflepuff, Hufflepuff, Hufflepuff, Ravenclaw, Ravenclaw, ...
+  - Gryffindor 4, Hufflepuff 3, Ravenclaw 2, ...
+  - space saving here is quite straightforward.
+RLE will only happen on columns that are well-suited for it.
+- Bit packing: Parquet has data types for 32bit, 64bit, and 96bit integers (deprecated), but it will "bit pack" smaller values.
+Small integers won't take up their full 32 bits on disk, instead multiple smaller values will be packed into that space.